MILOUDIAS/FennecOS/README.md

 ## Booting

 So far, I have managed to boot the IMG file using QEMU (see the [runqemu.sh](runqemu.sh) script) and on bare metal using a flash drive.
-I have not been able to boot it up on a VM yet, maybe i need to convert .img to vdi or something VBox understand.
+And to to run it in Virtual Box you need first to convert the image file to vdi ( see the [convert-to-vdi.sh](convert-to-vdi.sh) script). and add the vdi disk to a new virtual machine in VBox